1. A two-year-old’s receptive language is developing rapidly, understanding around 200-300 words.

 Your two-year-old’s language development is blooming.
-He now probably has an active vocabulary of approximately 50 or more words, and understands most of what you say to him.
-This is called receptive language or the ability to understand the meaning behind words.
+They now probably have an active vocabulary of approximately 50 or more words, and understands most of what you say to them.
+This is called receptive language, or the ability to understand the meaning behind words.
 Specifically, at this age most children understand between 200 and 300 words, adding as much as 10 new words a day.
-By the time he turns three, the number of words your little one understands will probably be around 900.
-These will include adjectives, common verbs and prepositions like over and under.
+By the time they turn three, your little one will probably understand around 900 words.
+These will include adjectives, common verbs, and prepositions like over and under.

 Children’s receptive language develops when they gain information from their environment (like their routine, visual cues, sounds, spoken words, written words, and more).
 They are constantly absorbing and learning.
-The building blocks for receptive language are attention and concentration, communicating through gestures, social and play skills (engagement in self-motivated activities).
+The building blocks for receptive language are attention and concentration, communicating through gestures, social, and play skills (engagement in self-motivated activities).

 Do you feel like your little one doesn’t understand what you say to them?
 Try the following to develop their receptive language:

 - Be face-to-face and make eye-contact with your child before giving them an instruction, making sure you have their attention.